-Macao Post releases a diverse range of philatelic designs with themes centered on Chinese and Western culture and customs as well as major events in Macao and mainland China - leaning heavily on local culture - to engage collectors, dealers, and the lettersending public.
+Macao Post releases a diverse range of philatelic designs with themes centered on Chinese and Western culture and customs as well as major events in Macao and the mainland - leaning heavily on local culture - to engage collectors, dealers, and the letter-sending public.
 One of the most popular is an annual series of stamps depicting the relevant animal of the Chinese zodiac (already in its fourth cycle).
-As 2022 is the year of the tiger, these stamps were illustrated with different tiger species.
+As 2022 is the Year of the Tiger, these stamps were illustrated with different tiger species.
 Stamps also cover the changing of seasons, showing seasonal flowers found in Macao.
 Another 2022 series featured local schools, some of which are century-old historic structures.
 "We've selected some famous ones, including Pui Ching, Santa Rosa de Lima, and Lingnan - these schools are part of our collective memories," says Lau.